rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

       rainSDK.VM.op(rainSDK.Sale.Opcodes.GREATER_THAN), // this will put a boolean on the stack (true: 1, false: 0)

       // this will behave like a minimum wallet cap, so you cant buy below this amount
-      // rainSDK.VM.op(rainSDK.Sale.Opcodes.LESS_THAN), // this will put a boolean on the stack (true: 1, false: 0)
+      // rainSDK.VM.op(rainSDK.Sale.Using Rain VM Opcodes.LESS_THAN), // this will put a boolean on the stack (true: 1, false: 0)

       // eager if will get the 1st (result of greater than) and 3rd value rainSDK.VM.op(rainSDK.Sale.Opcodes.VAL, 2), // `MaxUint256` this will be executed if the check above is true (this is an infinity price so it can't be bought)